Mtillmann/mtillmann.github.io/posts/my-working-eslint-config-with-standard-in-2024.md

 That's it.
 You should now have a working ESLint setup with the "standard" config in 2024.
 "Format Document" should now work as expected and instantly apply the ESLint rules to your code.

 I also use the error lens extension to get a visual representation of the errors in my code.
 It's a great extension and I can only recommend it.

+Update 2024-10-13: Clear up some formatting, to make copy-pasting easier and made sure it still works :)

 <Comment />